SVRTK/SVRTK/README.md

 Please follow the installation instructions in InstallationInstructions.txt file.

 _Notes: The software can be compiled on either Ubuntu or OS X.
-In order achieve optimal performance it is recommended to run reconstruction on a machine with minimum 6 CPU cores and 32 GB RAM.
+In order achieve optimal performance it is recommended to run reconstruction on a machine with minimum 6 CPU cores and > 16 GB RAM.
-In case of "-9" memory errors - please run reconstruction with "-remote" option (and increase SWAP)._